-If you’re a high school teacher, you know most students won’t take notes if not reminded, told they’re having an open-notes test, or bribed with candy.
-And if they do attempt some note-taking without having been taught how, the following often happens:
+If you’re a high school teacher, you know most students won’t take notes unless reminded, told they’re having an open-notes test, or bribed with candy.
+Even when they do attempt to take notes, without strategies and proper guidance, the following often happens:

-A few will just copy word-for-word from the text.
-Others will write the bare minimum, then lean back in their chair to sneak on TikTok.
+Some students will copy word-for-word from the text.
+Others will jot down the bare minimum, then lean back in their chair to sneak on TikTok.
 And one might even rebel and spend his forced note-taking time drawing a caricature of you.

-What if I told you it’s entirely possible to get all your students to take amazing notes and actually make good use of them?
+What if I told you it’s entirely possible to get all your students to take amazing notes and make effective use of them?

 You know, notes with an essential question at the top, main ideas listed on the left side of the paper and related details on the right side with keywords circled, important ideas underlined, arrows linking related ideas, and symbols indicating “I agree” or “I don’t get this.”
-And OMG even a summary at the bottom!
+And, of course, a summary at the bottom!

 I think we both know the answer to the question above. (sign me up, right?)

-So how do we get students to take good focused notes?
+So, how do we get students to take effective, focused notes?

 This can be hard if we’ve never taught focused note-taking before.
 Here are some suggestions: